Xoliper/ANGE/README.md

 ### Any applications based on this library?

-At the moment, no. But basically, the "[Color Picker](https://xoliper.github.io/ANGE/Ange/Documentation/5.%20Tutorial%2002-%20Creating%20'ColorPicker'%20widget(application).-Guide.html)" widget implemented for the library can be turned into it in a second!
+As far as i know - at the moment, no. But I'm currently writing a scene editor for this library.
+So it will probably be the first app.

 ## Implemented widgets
 | Name &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; | Status &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; | Documentation &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; |